Debanjannnn/LEGACY-ONCHAIN/README.md

 ---
 ## **Join the Future of Secure Educational Inheritance 🔗**
-EDU LEGACY isn’t just a tool—it’s a **movement to democratize inheritance planning, protect digital wealth, and safeguard educational assets for generations to come**.
+LEGACY ONCHAIN isn't just a tool—it's a **movement to democratize inheritance planning, protect digital wealth, and safeguard educational assets for generations to come**.

-🚀 **Secure your legacy today – Built on EDU Chain Testnet!**
+🚀 **Secure your legacy today – Built on PHAROS Chain Testnet!**